Become the toast of the party with our zebra popcorn recipe! This chocolate drizzled caramel corn is always a hit!

 - Melt Chocolate.
 Add white chocolate melts to a microwave-safe bowl and dark chocolate melts to a separate bowl.
-Working one bowl at a time, melt the chocolate in 15-20 second increments, stirring between each interval until the chocolate is about 80% melted and just a few small pieces of chocolate remain.
+Working one bowl at a time, melt the chocolate in 15-20 second intervals, stirring between each interval until the chocolate is about 80% melted and just a few small pieces of chocolate remain.
 Stir until the heat from the chocolate melts the remaining smaller pieces of chocolate until the whole mixture is smooth.
 Repeat with the second bowl of chocolate.

 - Drizzle The Chocolate.
 Let the chocolate cool slightly, then transfer the melted white chocolate to a ziploc bag, pressing out any extra air.
 Add melted chocolate to a second ziploc bag.
 Test to make sure the chocolate is cool enough to handle.
 If it’s still too hot for you to comfortably hold the bag, let it cool a bit longer.
 When it’s cool enough to touch, snip a tiny bit off the corner of each bag to make a small opening.
 (You want the cut to be VERY small so you can make nice, neat drizzle lines.)
 Working carefully, drizzle both kinds of chocolate on top of the popcorn.
-(If the bags feel too warm to hold,

 - Let The Chocolate Set.
 Allow the chocolate to cool until it’s set, about 45-60 minutes.
 (You can pop it in the fridge to speed things up if you’re in a hurry!)

 - Serve & Store.
 Store zebra popcorn in an airtight container at room temperature 3-4 days.